 The Chief of the District Safety & Security Department or designee, will make a decision in consultation with other administrative personnel as needed, whether to disclose the incident through a Timely Warning Notice.
 The circumstances of any situation are unique.
-In the event an alleged Clery Crime occurs on campus, on public property within or immediately adjacent to the campus, or in non-campus buildings or property controlled by the College.
 The college will determine, in its best judgment, if the allegations present a serious or continuing threat to the college community.
 For purposes of this policy, "timely" means as soon as reasonably practicable, generally not more than 48 hours after an incident has been reported to the District Safety & Security Department or the Campus Security Authorities identified by RSCCD, or local law enforcement authorities that have concurrent jurisdiction and shared information with the impacted College or center.
 If the Chief or designee is not available, a member of the campus emergency response contingent, who are part of the Incident Command System (ICS) team, will make the determination.

 Issuing a Timely Warning Notice is determined on a caseby-case basis for Clery Act crimes.
-Clery Act crimes are defined as: arson, homicide, burglary, robbery, forcible and non-forcible sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes1.
+Clery Act crimes are defined as: arson, homicide, burglary, robbery, forcible and non-forcible sex offenses, aggravated assault, motor vehicle theft, domestic violence, dating violence, stalking and hate crimes.
 The Chief of the District Safety & Security Department, Chancellor, Presidents, Vice Presidents, or their designees also may distribute notices for other crimes as deemed necessary.